Korean tea ceremony

-The Korean tea ceremonies are variants of tea ceremonies practiced in Korea.
+Korean tea ceremonies are variants of tea ceremonies practiced in Korea.
 Darye literally refers to "etiquette for tea" or "tea rite", and has been kept among Korean people for over a thousand years.
 Although records exist of court tea ceremonies during the Goryeo and early Joseon dynasties, by the time of Seonjo (1590s), it had ceased to be practiced.
 Korean tea is mostly herbal, and is consumed without a Japanese-style ceremony.

 History

 Early history

 The first historical record documenting the offering of tea to an ancestral god describes a rite in the year 661 in which a tea offering was made to the spirit of King Suro, the founder of the Geumgwan Gaya Kingdom (42–562).
 Records from the Goryeo dynasty (918–1392) show that tea offerings were made in Buddhist temples to the spirits of revered monks.

 Important national rituals involving tea drinking were being presided over by the government officials of the "Tabang" department.
 There is at least one ritual recorded in the Goryeosa Yaeji, or The Official History of Goryeo, mentioned as part of receiving a Chinese messenger to the court.